+- a) Name of the biosphere reserve:

+- b) Country:

-a) Name of the biosphere reserve: b) Country: c) Year of designation: d) Year(s) of periodic review(s): e) ICO Previous recommendation(s) made by the International Co-ordinating Council (MABC), if applicable: f) jus What follow-up actions are completed and if not completed/initiated, please provide tifications.
-Update on the implementation of measures to achieve the objectives of the biosphere erve. h) Briefly describe the process by which the current periodic review has been conducted:
+- c) Year of designation:

+- d) Year(s) of periodic review(s):

+e) Previous recommendation(s) made by the International Co-ordinating Council (MAB-ICC), if applicable:

+f) What follow-up actions are completed and if not completed/initiated, please provide justifications.

+g) Update on the implementation of measures to achieve the objectives of the biosphere reserve.

+h) Briefly describe the process by which the current periodic review has been conducted:

-i) Area and spatial configu ration.
-1) ricu unu Spatial comingu ution.
+i) Area and spatial configuration: